-In 2011, the Property Council of Australia ranked Adelaide as Australia’s most livable city, and the year before, Adelaide was ranked among the top ten most livable cities in the world in the EUI’s Livability Survey 2010.
-Adelaide has been called the world’s most contented city; in fact, the New Yorker magazine once suggested that Adelaide is "the last well-planned and contented metropolis on earth."
+Adelaide has been called the world’s most contented city.
+In fact, New Yorker magazine has suggested that Adelaide is "the last well-planned and contented metropolis on earth."

 Food and Wine

 Adelaide is widely regarded as the food and wine capital of Australia.
 It has more restaurants per head than any other major Australian city.
 South Australia produces 50% of all Australian wine and is renowned for its National Wine Centre and food and wine events.
-Adelaide is home to the largest fresh produce market in the Southern Hemisphere: the Central Market.
-Adelaide is also known for its China Town and Gouger Street precinct.
+The city is home to the largest fresh produce market in the Southern Hemisphere - the Central Market.
+Adelaide is also known for its Chinatown and Gouger Street precinct.

 Adelaide has a little of everything: from its beautiful white beaches to its gorgeous hills to its wine district.
-International students who study in Adelaide will find something for them, no matter where their interests lie.
+International students who study in Adelaide will find something to enjoy no matter where their interests lie.

 It is easy to get around Adelaide.
-It has an integrated bus, train, and tram public transportation system connecting all parts of the city and suburbs, as well as safe roads for driving and cycling.
+It has an integrated bus, train, rideshare and tram public transportation system connecting all parts of the city and suburbs, as well as safe roads for driving and cycling.
+Universities in Adelaide

 Universities in Adelaide

-There are three high-quality universities in Adelaide.
+There are four universities in Adelaide, all offering a quality education.
 When choosing between them, it is best to first decide on your area of study.
-This will make it easier to decide which university is the best fit for you.
-The universities in Adelaide are:
+This will make it easier to decide which school is the best fit for you.
+Adelaide universities include:

 - University of Adelaide